-Term Definition Bi-level Positive Airway Pressure (BiPAP) A device that applies air flow at a higher pressure when a person breathes in than when the person breathes out.
+Term Definition A device that applies air flow at a higher pressure when a person breathes in than when the person breathes out.
 A BiPAP is considered a ventilator when the device has a third breath rate setting.
 Select CPAP under Services/Treatments when the customer uses BiPAP machine that does not have a set back-up rate.
 For example, the rates are set as IPAP 15, EPAP 6.
 Select Ventilator under Services/Treatments when the BiPAP has all three breath settings.
-Continuous Positive Airway Pressure (CPAP) A device that applies air flow at a constant pressure throughout the respiratory cycle.
+A device that applies air flow at a constant pressure throughout the respiratory cycle.
 CPAP is never considered a ventilator since no mechanical assistance is provided for inhalation.
-Expiratory Positive Airway Pressure (EPAP) The set rate of pressure while exhaling.
-Inspiratory Positive Airway Pressure (IPAP) The set rate of pressure while inhaling.
-Respiratory Flow Sheet Also known as a Ventilator Flow Sheet.
+The set rate of pressure while exhaling.
+The set rate of pressure while inhaling.
+Also known as a Ventilator Flow Sheet.
 This sheet is used to record ventilator treatment details, including rate, volume, oxygen concentration, and other information.
-Tidal volume The amount of air going in and out in one breathing cycle.
-Ventilator A device that mechanically assists the patient's respiration, doing part or all of the work the body would normally do.
-Ventilator dependent When a person is unable to breathe well enough to maintain normal levels of oxygen and carbon dioxide in the blood.
-Ventilator rate The number of breaths per minute (BPM) delivered by the ventilator.
+The amount of air going in and out in one breathing cycle.
+A device that mechanically assists the patient's respiration, doing part or all of the work the body would normally do.
+When a person is unable to breathe well enough to maintain normal levels of oxygen and carbon dioxide in the blood.
+The number of breaths per minute (BPM) delivered by the ventilator.
 It can be a range or a set number.